Corvex, NYC investment group seek to scuttle Clariant-Huntsman deal

-ZURICH Activist investor Keith Meister's Corvex hedge fund and New York's 40 North said on Tuesday they had taken a 7.2 percent stake in Clariant (CLN.S) to fight the Swiss chemical maker's planned merger with Huntsman Corp (HUN.N).
+ZURICH (Reuters) - Activist investor Keith Meister's Corvex hedge fund and New York's 40 North have taken a 7.2 percent stake in Clariant (CLN.S) to fight the Swiss chemical maker's planned merger with Huntsman Corp (HUN.N).

-"There are excellent opportunities to unlock value from the many high quality businesses that currently comprise Clariant," a spokesman for White Tale, the vehicle they created to buy the stake, said.
+"There are excellent opportunities to unlock value from the many high quality businesses that currently comprise Clariant," said a spokesman for White Tale, the vehicle they created to buy the stake.

 "Unfortunately, we do not believe that the proposed merger with the Huntsman Corporation is one of those options."

-Meister, a Carl Icahn protege, with Corvex manages assets worth $6 billion and took a 5.5 percent stake in communications company Century Inc (CTL.N) earlier this year.
+Meister, who is a protege of billionaire investor Carl Icahn, manages assets worth $6 billion with Corvex and took a 5.5 percent stake in communications company Century Inc (CTL.N) earlier this year.

 40 North, run by New York real estate investor David Winter and former Bear, Stearns & Company financial analyst David Millstone, held a stake in Clariant before linking with Corvex in their bid to overturn the Huntsman deal.
 Winter and Millstone are also co-CEOs of roofing maker Standard Industries.

-Their gambit is the latest by a U.S.-based activist investor to make waves in Europe, with billionaire investor Daniel Loeb's Third Point late last month taking a $3.5 billion stake in Nestle (NESN.S) in a bid to get the Swiss food giant to boost performance and repurchase shares.
+Their gambit is the latest by a U.S.-based activist investor in Europe, with billionaire investor Daniel Loeb's Third Point last month taking a $3.5 billion stake in Nestle (NESN.S) to pressure the Swiss food giant to boost performance and repurchase shares.
 Nestle subsequently announced a nearly $21 billion share buyback.

 Clariant, which on Tuesday noted the increased investment by Corvex without addressing Corvex's opposition to the merger, said it has been in contact with the hedge fund since last year when it initially took a stake.